 How much does an Angkor Wat tour cost?

-The Angkor pass costs 7 for one day, 2 for three days, or 2 for seven days.
-On top of that, expect to pay 5-25 for a tuk-tuk driver or 0-70 for a private car with AC.
-A licensed English-speaking guide costs 5-50 per day.
-Total budget for a full day: 0-120 per person depending on transport and guide choices.
+The Angkor Pass costs $37 for one day, $62 for three days, or $72 for seven days.
+Add $15–25 for a tuk-tuk or $50–70 for a private air-conditioned car.
+An official English-speaking guide costs $35–50 per day.
+Total budget for a full day: $50–120 per person.

-What is the best time to visit Angkor Wat?
+When's the best time to visit Angkor Wat?

 Are cooking classes worth it in Siem Reap?